What the Wind Mitigation Inspection Evaluates:

 - Whether windows, doors and skylights have impact-resistant coverings (e.g., hurricane shutters or impact glass)

-- Must be tested and rated for large missile impact
+- Must be tested and rated for large projectile impact

 Why is a Wind Mitigation important?